Computomics/MethylScore/README.md

 ### Pipeline input

 MethylScore requires a samplesheet.
-It serves to create a mapping between sample identifiers and corresponding file locations of input files and should consist of two columns:
+It serves to create a mapping between sample identifiers and corresponding file locations of input files and should consist of two columns separated by tabs (column headers are not required):

 | sampleID |             path            |
 | -------- | --------------------------- |